activist-security/guide/security-guide_en.md

 The second method is simply to use public wifi in places where there are no surveillance cameras.
 Unfortunately, your computer's wifi has a unique *MAC* address.
-It can be changed with software in case the wifi stores them (some corporate portals will, to tell if you already acknowledge the Terms of Service, or used up your hour of free Internet), but it is advisable to use this method only for extra security when using TOR.
+It can be changed with software in case the wifi stores them (some corporate portals will, to tell if you already acknowledge the Terms of Service, or used up your hour of free Internet), but it is advisable to use this method only for extra security when using TOR (ideally using Tails, which will transmit random MAC address).

 Email
 -----